Full Body Red Light Therapy: What to Expect

 Frequency and session count

-For body contouring, the clinical data points to 6 sessions as the minimum.
-Most Beyond Rest clients book a 6 to 12 session course over 4 to 8 weeks.
+For body contouring, the documented average is 6.3cm circumferential reduction on the first session alone.
+Most Beyond Rest clients book an 8 to 16 session course over 6 to 12 weeks.
 That works out to two or three sessions per week.

 For recovery and general wellness, single sessions can feel useful immediately but visible changes (skin texture, energy, sleep) typically need 4-6 weeks of consistency.